PierreSenellart/provsql/doc/TODO/safe-query-followups.md

   Extended to descend into `RTE_SUBQUERY` (view bodies after PG rewriting and inline FROM subqueries) under the same shape gate, so a single tracked base relation reached through any depth of nesting still classifies as TID / BID.
+Shape gate tightened to reject kind-altering features that the original scope passed through silently (`DISTINCT`, `GROUP BY`, `HAVING`, aggregates, window functions, set-returning functions in the target list ;
-Follow-up : independent-TID join inference, BID block-key preservation check under projection / GROUP BY, UNION ALL of disjoint TIDs, and the transitive base-ancestor set the correlation registry will consume.
+  `ORDER BY` / `LIMIT` / `OFFSET` remain transparent).
+UNION ALL of disjoint TID legs now promotes to TID with the cumulative source list ; the BID counterpart is deliberately deferred (see the dedicated bullet below).
+Follow-up : independent-TID join inference, BID block-key preservation check under projection / GROUP BY, and the transitive base-ancestor set the correlation registry will consume.
+- **UNION ALL of compatible BID legs.**
+  Currently OPAQUE even when every leg is BID with the same block-key column projected at the same target-list position.
+  The problem : the output's "rows sharing a block-key value" set spans both legs, but a row from leg A and a row from leg B with the same block-key value are independent (different relations), not mutually exclusive, so the result is not BID under that column.
+Promotion would need either (a) certifying that the block-key value ranges of the legs are disjoint (not knowable from the query text alone), or (b) emitting a synthetic composite block key `(leg_id, k)` and recording it in `provsql_table_info`.
+Belongs with CTAS tag inheritance, where the materialised relation can carry the derived block-key metadata.
 - **CTAS tag inheritance.**
   When a CTAS materialises a query the classifier has tagged TID (resp.
 BID), populate the new table's `provsql_table_info` entry